 - if you experience USB3 storage lack of reliability (error messages followed by filesystem corruption), check your power supply, usb cable and connectors and disk/ssd.
 All these factors can lead to undervoltage issues (some ssd could produce power consumption spikes triggering undervoltage).

 * Specifications differ from hardware revision, model and software support level

 Insert the SD card into the slot, connect a cable to your network if possible or a display and power your board.
-(First) boot (with DHCP) takes up to 35 seconds with a class 10 SD Card.
+(First) boot (with DHCP) takes a bit longer.

 SUPPORTED devices are tested and they should work well apart from known issues and missing features.
 Support is provided as far as possible (in general there is no support for 3rd party hardware like DVB tuners and software like Kodi).
 Please check the documentation and existing forum posts before posting a question.
 Questions on private channels are considered as offence.

 SUITABLE FOR TESTING (WIP) are devices which we’re currently working on but they might not be fully ready!
 These images are usually suitable for developers and experienced users.
 They are not very well tested but they might work without any problems.
 Your help to improve this situation is greatly appreciated.

 NO OFFICIAL SUPPORT (CSC) are devices which are supported by the 3rd party.
 We usually don’t have hardware samples nor conduct any tests but they might work well.
 Provided images comes without any warranty and update might worsen usability and stability.